 What's happening: Your clinic has an Instagram page with a logo as the profile picture, 12 posts from 2023, and zero stories in the last month.

-Why it fails: According to Software Advice's patient survey, 71% of patients research a provider on social media before booking.
-An empty or abandoned social media presence signals one thing: this clinic might not be legitimate.
+Why it fails: According to Software Advice's patient survey, a strong majority of patients research providers on social media before booking.
+An empty or abandoned social media presence signals one thing to a cautious prospect: this clinic might not be legitimate.

 The fix: You don't need to be an influencer.
 You need a consistent, trust-building presence:

-- 3 posts per week (educational carousels, patient stories, "day in the life" at the clinic)
+- 3 posts per week minimum (educational carousels, patient stories, "day in the life" at the clinic)

 - Post success stories (HIPAA-compliant, anonymized or with written consent)

-- Engage with comments — especially questions about treatment
+- Engage with comments — especially questions about treatment.
+Respond within 2 hours.

 Action Step: Batch-create 12 Instagram carousels (one month of content).
-Topics: "What is ketamine therapy?", "5 signs you might benefit from TMS," "What is Spravato and does insurance cover it?", "What to expect during your first infusion."
+Topics: "What is ketamine therapy?", "5 signs you might benefit from TMS," "What is Spravato and does insurance cover it?", "What to expect during your first infusion," "Patient success story," "Common myths about ketamine therapy."

 Do You Know Where Your Patients Are Coming From?